NREL/SolTrace/app/deploy/api/README.md

 Built on top of the existing SolTrace Python API, this tool feeds in time-series measurements of trough tilt angle and sun positions and uses Monte-Carlo-based ray-tracing to generate flux distribution on the absorber tube and optical performance.

-`example_run.py` is an illustrative example of this capability using field measurement data from the Nevada Solar One CSP plant.
+`example_run.py` is an illustrative example of this capability using field measurement data from the Nevada Solar One CSP plant [1].

 ### Inputs
 Parabolic trough collector geometry: module length, aperture width, focal length, absorber tube diameter